toubinaattori/Decision-Programming-new-formulation/README.md

 Folder "water_cvar" contains the risk averse water management codes.
 Folder "Results" contains the results used in the paper.
 Additionally, the folder contains the seeds used to create random instances in the computational experiments.
-Folder "Printing" contains codes to calculate statistics over multiple random instances.
+Folder "Printing" contains codes to calculate statistics over multiple random instances and to print the results in a nice format.
 Note that to run the codes within this folder, you must start julia server from this folder.
 Alternatively, you can edit the file paths according to your preferences.

 If you wish to reproduce the results of the paper, use the seeds given in the files.
 Then all the scripts